Yaminik1996/CNNPruning/README.md

       source run.sh
       ```

-## Find documentation for this code at docs/COMPSCI 532 PROJECT2 REPORT
+Find documentation for this code at docs/documentation.pdf
 Credits to https://github.com/huyvnphan/PyTorch_CIFAR10 for setting up pretrained model on CIFAR10 data.